dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 Field | Description
 :-----|:-----------
-RR | The index in the Resource Record table of the individual Resource Record.
+rr | The index in the Resource Record table of the individual Resource Record.

 ## Query/Response data